canonical/serial-vault/README.md

 ### Contributing

-The general workflow is forking the Serial Vault GitHub repository, make changes in a branch and then send a pull request:
+The general workflow is forking the Serial Vault GitHub repository, make changes in a branch and then create a pull request:

 - Pull the original package:
   `go get github.com/CanonicalLtd/serial-vault/...`